arbor-sim/arbor/doc/dev/matrix_solver.rst

 a *level*.
 Execution time is further optimised by packing blocks into threads by size and splitting overly large blocks to minimise divergence.

-A detailled description can be found `here
+A detailed description can be found `here
 <https://arxiv.org/ftp/arxiv/papers/1810/1810.12742.pdf>`_ and the references
 therein are worthwhile further reading.